edoardospadetto/sugos/README.md

 - Keyboard input to handle animations.
 - Collision of objects using SAT algorithm.
 - Quick generation of polygons
+- Coloured Fonts from png tables in textbox

 Examples are found in the example folder.